 Why do we need this research?

-We need better ways to predict how likely a mother is to go into premature labour, so that they can get the right care at the right time.
+We need better ways to predict how likely a woman is to go into premature labour so that doctors can give the right care at the right time.

 What difference will this project make?